Dreamhowl has been playing "Minecraft" since 2012. She enjoys building, farming, and breeding animals. She especially enjoys magic modpacks!

 Horses spawn naturally in the Minecraft world, just like pigs, cows, and sheep.
 Each horse is randomly spawned in with different color patterns, running speeds, and jump power.

 Types of Horses in the Game

 There are currently five main types of horses available in Minecraft with varying color patterns and sizes.
 Taming a horse does not change its color (like ocelots) but gives players the option of equipping it with saddles and specially made horse armor.
 The five different types of horses in Minecraft are:

-- Normal: have similar build but different base colors; white, buckskin, dark bay, bay, black, dapple gray and flaxen chestnut.
+- Normal: Have similar builds but different base colors: white, buckskin, dark bay, bay, black, dapple gray, and flaxen chestnut.
 Can have no markings, or stockings and blaze, snowflake appaloosa, pinto and sooty.